© Mapbox · © OpenStreetMap contributors · Boundary data © Cadw

 Cwmhindda Deserted Rural Settlement is a scheduled monument protected by Cadw under reference BR280.
 View the official record →

-Cwmhindda Deserted Rural Settlement is a medieval domestic site located in Breconshire, Wales, comprising a platform house and associated settlement remains.
+Cwmhindda Deserted Rural Settlement is a medieval domestic platform house located in Breconshire, Wales.
 It is designated a Scheduled Ancient Monument by Cadw under reference BR280.

 Cwmhindda Deserted Rural Settlement dates from the medieval period, and is classified as a platform house.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Cwmhindda Deserted Rural Settlement is a Scheduled Ancient Monument, legally protected by Cadw — the body responsible for designating and safeguarding heritage sites in Wales.
 The official designation reference is BR280.